TekisasuEngine/mesa/docs/isl/index.rst

    ccs
    hiz

-The core representation of a surface in ISL is :c:struct:`isl_surf`.
+The core representation of a surface in ISL is :cpp:struct:`isl_surf`.

-.. c:autostruct:: isl_surf
+.. doxygenstruct:: isl_surf
-   :file: src/intel/isl/isl.h
    :members: